Elizabeth line: Former rolling stock

 Services on the Elizabeth line are operated exclusively by a fleet of nine-car Class 345 trains that was procured especially for this purpose.
-The service specifications called for approximately 60 trains, each 200 m long and capable of carrying up to 1,500 passengers, of which 57 would be in service at any one time.
+The service specifications called for approximately 60 trains,of which 57 would be in service at any one time, each 200 m long and capable of carrying up to 1,500 passengers.
 In March 2011, Crossrail indicated that five bidders had been shortlisted as potential suppliers of both the new fleet and its depot facilities; Alstom, CAF, Siemens Mobility, Hitachi Rail, and Bombardier Transportation – although Alstom withdrew four months later.
 Crossrail issued invitations to negotiate to the remaining bidders in March 2012, with submission of tenders expected between June and August.
 It was stipulated that bidders should offer a fleet based on technology that was "already developed", with the expectation that an "evolutionary, not revolutionary" product would help to ensure "value for money" and "[the] utmost reliability from day one".
 Siemens withdrew their rolling stock bid in July 2013, citing an increase in other business and a need to protect their "ability to deliver ... current customer commitments", which included the £1.6 billion order for Thameslink.
 Their contract to supply Crossrail's signalling and control systems was unaffected.

 In December 2013, the European Investment Bank (EIB) agreed to provide TfL loans of up to £500 million to fund the rolling stock procurement, following TfL's decision in March of that year to abandon plans to cover most of the cost with private financing.